microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 The base address of **matrix resource** and **matrix offset** must be 128 byte aligned.
-Also note that the size of the underlying allocation is guaranteed to be a multiple of 16 bytes ensuring that the 16 bytes access of the last row/column of the matrix is valid memory
+Also note that the size of the underlying allocation is guaranteed to be a multiple of 16 bytes ensuring that the 16 bytes access of the last row/column of the matrix is valid memory.
+Implementations may write to the contents of the padding between the end of the matrix and the 16-byte boundary, so developers should not use this padding space for anything else.

 The **matrix stride** is 16 byte aligned.